Adobe-Marketing-Cloud/aep-sdks-documentation/using-mobile-extensions/mobile-core/mobile-core-api-reference.md

 You can provide the user information to the SDK from various launch points in your application.

 {% hint style="info" %}
-If the Analytics extension is enabled in your SDK, collecting this launch data results in an Analytics request being sent.
+If the Adobe Analytics extension is enabled in your SDK, collecting this launch data results in an Analytics request being sent.
 Other extensions in the SDK might use the collected data, for example, as a rule condition for an In-App Message.
 {% endhint %}

 {% tabs %}
 {% tab title="Android" %}
-Android SDK automaticaly registers an `Application.ActivityLifecycleCallbacks`and listen for `onActivityResumed`.
+The Android SDK automatically registers an `Application.ActivityLifecycleCallbacks`and listens for `onActivityResumed`.
 When an activity is resumed, SDK collects the data from the activity.
-Currently, it is being use din the following scenarios:
+Currently, it is being used in the following scenarios:

 * Tracking Deep Link click-through.
 * Tracking Push Message click-through